-At South Hill Pupils who are identified as having SEN will have a Passport to Success (PtoS - appendix 1a) and possibly an Individual Education Plan (IEP - appendix 1b).
-The PtoS provides a list of strengths, recognition of what is important to the child and also detail what helps the child to learn.
+At South Hill Children's who are identified as having SEND will have a Passport to Success (PtS - appendix 1a) and possibly an Individual Education Plan (IEP - appendix 1b).
+The PtS provides a list of strengths, recognition of what is important to the child and also detail what helps the child to learn.
 Children who require an IEP require additional support in specific areas e.g. academic skills, speech and language skills or social skills.
 If this is the case the IEP will detail what it is the child is not yet good at, the agreed targets and detail the provision in place to support the achievement of these targets.
 This will be reviewed with the parents and child as often as the targets are achieved and at a minimum, 3 x a year.
-To support parents and children in this process a pre meeting form is sent in advance to enable parents and children to come prepared to the meeting (see appendix 2)
+To support parents and children to come prepared to the meeting (see appendix 2)

-The majority of children and young people with SEN or disabilities will have their needs met within South Hill Primary School (as set out in the information on identification and support in Chapters 5, 6 and 7 of the Code of Practice).
-A few children may require an Education Health and Care (EHC) needs assessment in order for the local authority to decide whether it is necessary for further provision.
-This if necessary will be written into an Education, Health and Care Plan (EHCP).
+The majority of children and young people with SEND or disabilities will have their needs met within South Hill Primary School (as set out in the information on identification and support in Chapters 5, 6 and 7 of the Code of Practice).
+Only a few children with exceptional needs may require an Education Health and Care (EHC) needs assessment.